Skip to Main content

 Using storytelling for change in health, care and well-being services - DEEP

-Last updated: 30 April 2024
+Last updated: 11 April 2025

 What is the project?

-It’ll offer networking and research development opportunities around the role of storytelling in social care, health, and community development.
+The event offered networking and research development opportunities around the role of storytelling in social care, health, and community development.

-Why is it being carried out?
+Why was it carried out?

 A central feature of DEEP is the use of story and dialogue-based methods in research, learning and development.